Sunday School Lesson: An Angel Appears to Mary

 Say: We’ve already heard how God chose Mary to be the mother of Jesus.
 But how did Mary react to the news?
 Let’s look at Luke 1:28-29 again to find out.

-Say: God uses ordinary people like Mary, and God can use kids, too.
+Say: God uses ordinary people like Mary, people of all ages.
+That means God can do amazing things through kids, too!

 Breaking News Activity